 Monsoon skin care tip: In a bowl of cool water add some organic rose water and soak cotton wool pads in it.
 Use this either as an instant face cleanser or place on eyes to get rid of your fatigue and provide relief to the tired eyes.

 Tone and Moisturize

 After you cleanse your face, use an alcohol free toner to wipe off the extra oils.
 Use a soft cloth or cotton wool to do this.
+You can also use alcohol free wipes to clean your face.
 After 10 minutes apply a thin layer of non oily moisturizer to protect your skin.
 If you can, opt for gel based moisturizers like the Aloe Vera gel from Rustic Art.
 You can also apply some sunscreen lotion if you are going be stepping out of your home.

 Monsoon skin care tip: Use the gel from the aloe vera plant to moisturize your skin.
 This is all natural and has no chemicals at all.